 An orientation will be held before the start of the program.
 Attendance at the orientation is mandatory, and students will be rewarded with important information and help organizing your program progression.
-Students shall be informed during orientation of the school policies and procedures.
+Students shall be informed during orientation of the school policies and procedures, including information on expectations of participation, navigating POPULI, the school's distance education delivery system, and academic integrity issues.
 The students will be given an electronic copy of the student handbook and school catalog during orientation.
 The student is required to sign a receipt and acknowledgement form upon completion of orientation.